Stevie Peterson, Director

 Kelly Beiswanger grew up dancing in Kendallville, a small town in northeast Indiana, performing locally and participating in regional and national dance competitions throughout high school.
 She later returned to her hometown studio to teach for a short time.
 Upon moving to Bozeman in 2012, Kelly was thrilled to find IndepenDANCE!
 She loves the feeling of family that comes along with being a part of the dance community and is so glad to be performing, creating, and sharing movement.

 Elle Winchester started her dance career at the age of 3 with Morita's School of Dance in the small town of Hermon, Maine.
 Over her nearly 20 years studying at Morita's, Elle was fortunate to participate in many competitions, workshops, and performances all over the country meeting an array of wonderful teachers and fellow dancers.
-She continued to pursue her passion for dance into her collegiate years as a member of the University of Maine Dance Team in 2005-2006 as well as a member of the Montana State University Spirit Squad from 2007-2009!
-In addition to performing, she has also spent time partnering with the Bozeman School District and Livingston Recreation Department creating and directing several youth programs and performances during her time in Montana.
-Currently Elle works as a fundraising professional for Yellowstone National Park, and is so proud and thankful to be a part of a community that supports the arts, and especially IndepenDANCE, which brings such a unique performance opportunity for adult dancers to our community!
+She continued to pursue her passion for dance into her collegiate years as a member of the University of Maine Dance Team in 2005-2006 as well as a member of the Montana State University Spirit Squad from 2007-2009.
+In addition to performing, she has also spent time partnering with the Bozeman School District and Livingston Recreation Department creating and directing several youth dance programs and performances during her time in Montana.
+Currently, Elle resides in Berkeley, CA with her husband and cat, Milton, and feels so fortunate to maintain a strong connection to the Bozeman Community through her work as a remote fundraising professional for Yellowstone National Park and current Board Member, Fundraising Chair, and unofficial PR/website consultant for Independance.
+Don't be surprised if you see her volunteering with her #1 Dance Mom, Janet, at the next show!

 Megan is a true Bozeman native!
 She began dancing when she was 5 years old; at the same time she also took gymnastics classes.
 Because of her family's busy schedule (3 daughters all participating in after school activities), Megan had to choose between dance and gymnastics a few years later.
 Megan started out taking ballet classes, but quickly added jazz and then hip hop to her repertoire.
 After taking a break from dance to focus on tennis her junior and senior year of high school, Megan returned to the studio in 2008 and began performing in studio recitals.
 In 2010, Megan participated in her first IndepenDANCE and she was hooked!
 Since her first IndepenDANCE, Megan has danced in the show every year and in 2015, she joined the committee where her favorite annual project has been the Wild Joe's Window display.